 My work family.
 They have been with me since the beginning.
 I have never forgotten where I came from and I do want to give back and help in my own ways.
-It has been a long process growing and nurturing my team.
+It has been a long process, growing and nurturing my team.
 Our relationship with one another goes beyond work.
 Like I said, they’re family.
 We are running a really small company and workshop.
 With time, they have gained expertise and we continue this learning relationship with one another.

 I feel that I have a greater responsibility towards my team.
 I used to be like a nomad, never staying or working at one place for an extended period of time.
-I did not have great plans at the beginning, I just wanted to create.
+I did not have great plans at the beginning; I just wanted to create.

-Ten years on, I am proud of our achievements and to see how my people have grown, maturing both in culture and in mindset.
+Ten years on, I am proud of our achievements and to see how my people have grown, maturing both in culture and mindset.
 Education is so important.

-The creative process will continue and we all hope to bring our creations onto the international stage.
+The creative process will continue and we hope to bring our creations onto the international stage.
 Perhaps a jewellery exhibition in future.
 Collaborations with other international jewellery designers are also in the works.
-My wife, Agnes, who is an independent art curator and jeweller, has joined us as Director and is based in Cambodia and Singapore.
+My wife, Agnes, who is an independent art curator and jeweller, has joined us as director and is based in Cambodia and Singapore.
 She has expanded the design team by collaborating with guest designers to create seasonal collections.

 Do you think you might move to another city in the future?